 - How are civic voices involved in practical urban planning? (sub project 2)

 - What divergent or overlapping wishes for the urban nature of the future thrive broadly in the Danish (urban) population? (sub project 3)

-Answering these questions will enrich the research (and society's) understanding of civic ideals and practices for future more sustainable and viable cities, as well as offer support for further theory and method development in the field of research.
+Answering these questions enriched the research (and society's) understanding of civic ideals and practices for future more sustainable and viable cities, as well as offered support for further theory and method development in the field of research.

 The associated knowledge and capacity building will, in a wider sense, benefit the country's many thousands of volunteers in the environmental field, as well as provide enhanced partnerships between civilian actors and municipalities in the planning and management of urban nature.

 Project Manager: Anders Blok, Associate Professor, Department of Sociology, University of Copenhagen (UCPH)